hiro2233/nuttx/apps/examples/README.txt

     * CONFIG_MTD_SMART=y - SMART block driver support
     * CONFIG_NSH_BUILTIN_APPS=y - This example can only be built as an NSH command
-    * CONFIG_NUTTX_KERNEL=n - This test uses internal OS interfaces and so is not available in the NUTTX kernel build
+    * CONFIG_BUILD_PROTECTED=n and CONFIG_BUILD_KERNEL=n- This test uses
+      internal OS interfaces and so is not available in the NUTTX kernel builds

+examples/fstest
+^^^^^^^^^^^^^^

+  This is a generic file system test that derives from examples/nxffs.
+It was created to test the tmpfs file system, but should work with any file system provided that all initialization has already been performed prior to starting the test.

+  * CONFIG_EXAMPLES_FSTEST: Enable the file system example
+  * CONFIG_EXAMPLES_FSTEST_MAXNAME: Determines the maximum size of names used in the filesystem
+  * CONFIG_EXAMPLES_FSTEST_MAXFILE: Determines the maximum size of a file
+  * CONFIG_EXAMPLES_FSTEST_MAXIO: Max I/O, default 347.
+  * CONFIG_EXAMPLES_FSTEST_MAXOPEN: Max open files.
+  * CONFIG_EXAMPLES_FSTEST_MOUNTPT: Path where the file system is mounted.
+  * CONFIG_EXAMPLES_FSTEST_NLOOPS: Number of test loops. default 100
+  * CONFIG_EXAMPLES_FSTEST_VERBOSE: Verbose output

 examples/ftpc
 ^^^^^^^^^^^^^